 Are you ready to jump into the future of the internet?
 There is no better imagination than imagining yourself in a world where decisions regarding your digital lives are dictated by you and not by infamous tech companies.
-That’s the promise of Web3 and blockchain: a trend of changing the modern Internet towards the democratized and personally owned one.
-Here’s an inside look into Web3, the revolution that turns the conventional Internet hierarchy upside down with its focus on privacy, security, and people.
+That’s the promise of Web3 and blockchain: a trend of changing the modern Internet towards a democratized and personally owned one.
+Here’s an inside look at Web3, the revolution that turns the conventional Internet hierarchy upside down with its focus on privacy, security, and people.

-Table of contents
+Table of Contents

 From Web 2.0 to Web3: The Evolution of the Internet